jupyterlab/jupyterlab/docs/source/getting_started/faq.rst

    control the Notebook <https://stackoverflow.com/a/32769976/907060>`__.
 Can I do the same thing in JupyterLab?

    JupyterLab was built to support a wide variety of extensibility, including dynamic behavior based on notebook outputs.
-To access this extensability, you should write a custom JuptyerLab extension.
+To access this extensibility, you should write a custom JupyterLab extension.
 If you would like trigger some behavior in response to the user executing some code in a notebook, you can output a custom mimetype (:ref:`rendermime`).
 We currently don't allow access to the JupyterLab API from the Javsacript renderer, because this would tie the kernel and the notebook output to JupyterLab